-The Trade Monitoring System or TRMS is a digital platform designed by the Central Bank of Nigeria (CBN) to enable students, exporters, anyone seeking medical attention in the overseas countries to apply for foreign exchange (US dollar, GBP, and Euro) through trade forms like NXP, NCX, and form A.
+The Trade Monitoring System or TRMS is a digital platform designed by the Central Bank of Nigeria (CBN) to enable students, exporters, and anyone seeking medical attention in overseas countries to apply for foreign exchange (US dollar, GBP, and Euro) through trade forms like NXP, NCX, and form A.

 The beauty of the platform is that it’s all-encompassing as applications for foreign exchange for both visible and invisible trades can be submitted within a few seconds.

 What’s new about Trade Monitoring System?

-Unlike the conventional and the old method of application for Personal Travel Allowance (PTA), Business Travel Allowance (BTA), foreign school fees, foreign medicals where you had to fill out forms and forced to visit the branch of your preferred bank, the Trade Monitoring System has brought everything online.
+Unlike the conventional and the old method of application for Personal Travel Allowance (PTA), Business Travel Allowance (BTA), foreign school fees, and foreign medicals where you had to fill out forms and forced to visit the branch of your preferred bank, the Trade Monitoring System has brought everything online.
 And in one place.

 This means you don’t need to visit the bank again, right on your smartphone or device, you can conveniently submit applications for forex needs.

 With the TRMS, the apex bank can monitor applications for forex real-time and track applicants with their BVN or TIN.